 Get your free guide by filling in the form below!

-Localizing content for every European market that you’re in requires a lot of effort—and budget.
+Localizing content for every European market you’re in requires a lot of effort—and budget.
 But if you’ve strategically decided to grow your audience in a given region, experts agree that localization is definitely worth the investment.

-1. Tailor your message
+1. Tailor your message for each market

 For example, audiences in Spain and the US may interpret the meaning of your message in different ways and relate better to different types of content.
 A Thanksgiving Day campaign in the US wouldn’t be relevant to a Spanish audience.
-You’ll need to either adapt the campaign for Spain by featuring a Spanish holiday instead, or just completely redo it.
+You’ll need to either adapt the marketing campaign for Spain by featuring a Spanish holiday instead, or just completely redo it.

 Learn about 9 key differences between content marketing in Spain vs. the US

 Not all content makes sense for all regions.
 Make sure to consult with someone on the ground who understands what type of content works there—and what doesn’t.
-This way you can avoid spending your resources on localization when it isn’t effective.
+This way, you can avoid spending your resources on localization when it isn’t effective.

 “Father’s Day, for example, is super relevant in Austria, but not so relevant in Germany.”

-Adriana Carles, head of content and social media at Ladenzeile
+– Adriana Carles, head of content and social media at Ladenzeile

 Pro tip: Work with local community managers and translators in each region you’re operating in.